LOSS exists to be an instillation of hope to those

 LOSS is passionate about equipping community leaders to understand more about suicide grief support and suicide prevention.
 We offer Postvention Education presentations and training classes that can be customized by audience.

 LOSS understands the importance of receiving support after losing a loved one to suicide.
-We collaborate with various community organizations to make sure suicide grief support in Columbus Ohio is accessible.
+We offer 10-week and 8-week Support Groups.
+We also offer Early Bereavement 90-minute workshops.

 Sometimes words alone are not enough to continue on the path towards renewed hope.
 When words are inadequate rituals can be an important ingredient to suicide grief support.
 LOSS hosts and partners with other community organizers to host Remembrance events and the International Survivor Day.